-Contributions - For the year ended June 30, 2020, plan members were required to contribute 5.00% of wages for non-hazardous job classifications, and 8.00% for hazardous job classifications.
+Contributions - For the year ended June 30, 2021, plan members were required to contribute 5.00% of wages for non-hazardous job classifications, and 8.00% for hazardous job classifications.
 Employees hired after September 1, 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
 Participating employers were required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545(33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contributions rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
-For the year ended June 30, 2020, participating employers contributed 24.06% (21.48% for the year ended June 30, 2019) of each employee's wages for non-hazardous job classifications and 39.58% (35.34% for the year ended June 30, 2019) for hazardous job classifications, which is equal to the actuarially determined rates set by the Board.
-Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.
+For the year ended June 30, 2021, participating employers contributed 24.06% of each employee's wages for non-hazardous job classifications and 39.58% for hazardous job classifications, which is equal to the actuarially determined rates set by the Board.
+Administrative costs of the Kentucky Public Pensions Authority are financed through employer contributions and investment earnings.

 Plan members who began participating on, or after, January 1, 2014, were required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 Members in the plan contribute a set percentage of their salary each month to their own account.
 Plan members in non-hazardous job classifications contribute 5.00% of wages to their own account and 1% to the health insurance fund.
 Plan members in hazardous job classifications contribute 8.00% of wages to their own account and 1% to the health insurance fund.
 The employer contribution rate is set annually by the Board based on an actuarial valuation.
 The employer contributes a set percentage of each member's salary.
 Each month, when employer contributions are received, an employer pay credit is deposited to the member's account.
 For non-hazardous members, their account is credited with a 4% employer pay credit.
-For hazardous members, their account is credited with a 7.5% employer pay credit represents a portion of the employer contribution.
+For hazardous members, their account is credited with a 7.5% employer pay credit.
+The employer pay credit represents a portion of the employer contribution.

-For the year ended June 30, 2020, the City contributed \$214,479 for non-hazardous job classifications, and \$108,030 for hazardous job classifications, or 100% of the required contribution for each.
-For non-hazardous employees, the contribution was allocated \$172,136 to the CERS pension fund and \$42,343 to the CERS insurance fund.
-For hazardous employees, the contribution was allocated \$82,046 to the CERS pension fund and \$25,984 to the CERS insurance fund.
+For the year ended June 30, 2021, the City contributed \$199,403 for non-hazardous job classifications, and \$108,213 for hazardous job classifications, or 100% of the required contribution for each.
+For non-hazardous employees, the contribution was allocated \$159,953 to the CERS pension fund and \$39,450 to the CERS insurance fund.
+For hazardous employees, the contribution was allocated \$82,185 to the CERS pension fund and \$26,028 to the CERS insurance fund.